Once you have two years' experience as a registered paramedic, you can progress to be a:

 - directly admit patients to specialist units

-- administer medication
+- prescribe and administer medication

 You’ll do shift work, including evenings and weekends, and also on-call work.
 As part of a team, working with other healthcare professionals, you’ll have your own area of responsibility and be able to provide care independently.

 Working from a response car, GP surgery or urgent care centre, you will assess patients with symptoms and conditions such as suspected fractures or chest pain.
 You might also see patients in nursing or residential homes, schools or prisons.
 You will take a patient’s medical history, examine them and order tests and scans where necessary.

 There are also opportunities for experienced paramedics with extended qualifications to move into executive director posts, research and teaching roles.